Fair Cake-Cutting among Families: Democratic fairness

 \subsection{Three or more families: an impossibility result}

+This subsection presents a lower bound on the number of components required for a democratic-fair division.
+The lower bound holds not only for \prness{} but even for a much weaker fairness notion called \emph{positivity}.

-Given a specific allocation of cake to families, define a \emph{zero} agent as an agent who values his family's share as 0 and a \emph{positive} agent as an agent who believes his family received a share with a positive value.
-Note that positivity is a much weaker requirement than proportionality.
+Given a specific division of $C$ among families, define a \emph{zero} agent as an agent who values his family's share as 0 and a \emph{positive} agent as an agent who believes his family received a share with a positive value.
+Note that \prness{} implies positivity but not vice-versa.
+The following lower bound holds even for positivity, hence it also holds for \prness{}.

 \begin{lemma} Assume there are $n=mk$ agents, divided into $k$ families with $m$ members in each family.
 To guarantee that at least $q$ members in each family are positive, the total number of components may need to be at least: